Freeform's Good Trouble Season 4 Just Got a Premiere Date - E! Online

 It seems like only yesterday we were tuning in for Good Trouble's season three finale, but five months have actually gone by, so it's time for a much needed update: The Freeform series returns March 9 for season four.
 And that's not all, as E!
 News can exclusively confirm that Priscilla Quintana and Bryan Craig will join the cast as series regulars, with Booboo Stewart also participating in a recurring role.

 Quintana stars as Isabella, who, as we know, is a resident of the Coterie and mother to Gael's unborn baby.
-Newcomer Craig will star as Joaquin, an independent investigative journalist with a mysterious background.
+Newcomer Craig, who previously starred in The Grand Hotel and General Hospital, will star as Joaquin, an independent investigative journalist with a mysterious background.

 Additionally, Stewart—best known for his roles in X-Men: Days of Future Past and The Twilight Saga—plays Luca, an unhoused man Joaquin is doing a story on and befriends.